alfahami/git_github/README.md

    Contains all files and folders that we don't want to include in our repository at all.\
    Create a file ".gitignore" in the git folder and add any file or folder to be ignored in this file following pattern format, as described in the [documentation](https://git-scm.com/docs/gitignore) or [different ways of ignoring files](https://help.github.com/en/github/using-git/ignoring-files)

-            * .gitignore can be added to the .gitignore file, so git won't track it but it is not recommanded
+            * .gitignore can be added to the .gitignore file, so git won't track it but this is not the best way to ignore .gitignore
             * It also possible to add the ignores to .git/info/exclude, a special checkout-local file that works just like .gitignore but does not show up in "git status" since it's in the .git folder.

 ## Branches